Rishi5154/Machine-Learning-journey/README.md

-# LinearRegression
+# ML Projects
-An mini-project on the application of linear regression
+My mini-projects on the ML algorithms